vishalbala-nps/dialogflowpy-webhook/docs/source/getting_started.rst

    pip3 install dialogflowpy flask

 .. note:: For this example, we are using Flask.
-You can use any python web framework (like Django, Bottle etc).
+You can use any Python web framework (like Django, Bottle etc).
 Installing Flask is not a must for dialogflowpy to work

-Server Setup
+Webhook Server Setup
-#############
+#####################
 Dialogflow has a few requirements for the webhook service.
 Your Webhook must have a public URL and must have an SSL certificate.
-There are many options for this.
+There are many free options for this to try.
 You can use services like Heroku, NGROK, Pythonanywhere etc. Your webhook code must be hosted on such sites and you should note the URL

 Basic Fulfillment code
 #######################